The Doctor Is In: What Is Emervel?

 J: What is the new advanced filler we’ve heard murmurings about?

 Dr Jo: The new filler is called ‘Emervel’ and it is the latest in the range of hyaluronic fillers to arrive in New Zealand.
 It comes in a variety of thicknesses and can be used for a wide range of skin types and concerns.
 Although it is a recent arrival in New Zealand, it has been available and widely used in Europe and the UK for several years.
-This means there are good scientific studies available on the safety and efficacy of the new range and that is very reassuring for me as a practitioner in that our patients at Clinic42 would continue to be treated in a safe manner.
+This means there are good scientific studies available on the safety and efficacy of the new range and that is very reassuring for me as a practitioner.
 There are new products being launched all the time and not all of them turn out to be as good and safe in the long-term as the advertising promises, so we’re very careful about the products or equipment we choose to add to our patients’ treatment options.

-Dr Jo: Emervel is still made from hyaluronic acid, just like most of the fillers available for cosmetic treatments, which ensures the excellent qualities and safety profile that we are used to with the other fillers.
-However, in composition, the gel is softer than the Restylane range of fillers and we now have a wider range to choose from.
+Dr Jo: Like most of the fillers we use for cosmetic treatments it’s still made from hyaluronic acid, which ensures excellent qualities and safety profile.
+However, in composition, the gel is softer than the Restylane range of fillers and there are more options.
 Restylane provides more structure and “lift” when required i.e. in deep lines and thicker, sun-damaged skin, or in the cheek-bone area for a “liquid face-lift” treatment, while Emervel’s softer look is perfect for the finer lines and thinner skin, or a rounder, less “sculpted” appearance.
-It’s great for an older face when we need to soften sharp angles and hollows.
+It’s great for an older facewhen we need to soften sharp angles and hollows.

 J: Will longevity and results be the same?